hartjo/phalcon-restapi-rain/README.md

 Phalcon Restful API that uses Phalcon Micro framework (works with Phalcon 2.0+ and 3.0)

-The framework requires PHP 5.4, 5.5, 5.6 and PHP7
+The framework requires PHP 5.4, 5.5, 5.6 or PHP7

 ### What is this repository for? ###